As seen in:

 What contact info belongs on a legal resume?
 What should you leave off?

 Jim Sanz, Esq., email@example.com, 310-502-4608

 But also add a LinkedIn profile.
-In 2018, 87% of hiring managers use LinkedIn during their employee search.
+According to our HR statistics report, 87% of hiring managers use LinkedIn during their employee search.

 You can leave off your snail mail address, though showing you're in the same city as the law firm is a plus.